kevinconway/Defer.js/README.rst

     function logSomething() { console.log("ASYNC"); }

     defer(logSomething);
+    console.log("SYNC");

+    // Console Output: "SYNC"
     // At some point later:
     // Console Output: "ASYNC"

 Defer exposes a single function called `defer`.
-This function is an abstraction over platform specif methods for deferring the execution of a function until the next cycle of the event loop.
+This function is an abstraction over platform specific methods for deferring the execution of a function until the next cycle of the event loop.
 In Node.js this function aliases `process.nextTick`.
 In modern browsers this function leverages `window.postMessage`.
 In legacy browsers this function falls back on setTimeout.